History Of Public Footwear

 Not worn by all

-For example, in ancient India, many people move barefoot as cultural criteria - especially when entering temples or houses.
+For example, in ancient India, many people moved barefoot as a cultural criterion, especially when entering temples or houses.
 The shoes were removed to show humility and hygiene.
-However, the kings and nobility with ornate slippers or sandals, often made with embroidery or gold and jewellery.
+However, the kings and nobility with ornate slippers or sandals, often made with embroidery or gold, and jewellery.

 Public Shoes in Classic Civilizations: